Jon Crispin

-Jonathan Scott Crispin (born January 19, 1981) is a former American basketball player for the Penn State Nittany Lions and UCLA Bruins.
+Jonathan Scott Crispin (born January 19, 1981) is a basketball analyst and color commentator for ESPN, NBC and Peacock.
+In college, he played basketball for the Penn State Nittany Lions and UCLA Bruins.

 Early years

 Personal

-Jon was born to parents Steven and Susan Crispin in Pitman, New Jersey, and has three siblings, one brother and two sisters.
+Jonathan Scott Crispin was born on January 19, 1981, at Underwood-Memorial Hospital in Woodbury, New Jersey to parents Steven and Susan Crispin; he has a brother and two sisters.
 His older brother is former high school and Penn State teammate Joe Crispin.
 Joe had a brief NBA career.
 His father Steve played football at Villanova.
 Jon's grandfather Cliff was a two-sport (baseball and basketball) athlete at Temple (1957–59) and played in the 1958 Final Four.
 Cliff also owns the Maryland state high school boys' basketball single game scoring record of 79, set in 1956.

 Pitman High School

 Crispin attended his hometown Pitman High School from 1995 to 1999.
 He became a four-year starter on the varsity basketball team, two of which were alongside his older brother Joe.
 As a senior, he earned an "All-Group All-State" second-team honor.
 For three straight years he earned Group I All-State honors.
 During his prep basketball career, Crispin led the Panthers to two conference titles, two South Jersey crowns and two Group I NJ State Championships (1997 & 1998).

 As a junior in 1998, Jon scored a school-record 62 points (21–35 FG, 12–19 threes) in a South Jersey Group I playoff game versus Penns Grove High School.
 He eventually ended his prep career as fourth on Gloucester County's all-time scoring charts after collecting 2,319 points.
 His brother Joe finished top in Gloucester County history after having scored 2,651 points.

 Jon was a multi-sport star, also having lettered twice in baseball and three times in football.
 He was All-Tri-County Conference in football twice and once in baseball.
 Jon received multiple high-major Division I offers for football and garnered significant attention from MLB scouts as a pitcher.